avrilcoghlan/LittleBookofRBioinformatics/src/chapter3.rst

 Genome Database, because the sequence data has not yet been submitted to the NCBI Database.
-If you are interested in finding out how many genomes have been sequenced or are currently being sequenced for a particular species (eg. *Helicobacter pylori*), it is a good idea to look at both the NCBI Genome database and at GOLD.
+If you are interested in finding out how many genomes have been sequenced or are currently being sequenced for a particular species (eg. *Mycobacterium leprae*), it is a good idea to look at both the NCBI Genome database and at GOLD.

 Summary
 -------

-In this practical, you have learnt how to retrieve sequences from the NCBI Sequence database, as well as to find out how many genomes have been sequenced or are currently being sequenced for a particular species.
+In this chapter, you have learnt how to retrieve sequences from the NCBI Sequence database, as well as to find out how many genomes have been sequenced or are currently being sequenced for a particular species.